Self-worth is how you perceive yourself through other people’s eyes. Self-esteem is how confident and worthy you feel about yourself.

-This is one of those wandering episodes where you’ll be wondering about where you’ll go next.
-So before we wander, just know that if the journey ever becomes too challenging, all you have to do is press Stop and come back to now.
-Some of you may have some trauma in your past, and I want you to feel completely comfortable during this journey.
+This is one of those wandering articles where you’ll be wondering about where you’ll go next.
+So before we wander, just know that if the journey ever becomes too challenging, all you have to do is stop, and come back to now.
+You may have some trauma in your past, and if that’s the case, I want you to feel completely comfortable during this journey.

 When I watched myself as a child, I could see that I needed help, but the person who I would normally reach out to for help was the one I needed help from.
 So I was confused and suffering.
 I can look down at myself and my stepfather and now, in this memory, can see what I needed at that very moment.

 What do you need in the memory you’re recalling?
 What is it that the child in front of you, who is going through the event, needs right now?
 Now, I know some of you want to pull out a baseball bat and take care of things, but let’s give that child something else he or she can use for the rest of their life.
 Let’s give them the confidence knowing that they will survive this.
 Let’s give them the love that they may not feel right at this moment.
 Let’s give them the strength they need to get through this time.
 And most of all, let’s let them know that you see the worth in them and that this event doesn’t define who they are.
 This event is a stepping stone to be something even greater.